Devicemakers, be warned: The EU has up-ended its rules.

 Are YOU ready for this?

-Devicemakers face major changes in international regulation.
-The EU has replaced the Medical Device Directive (MDD) with a much tougher Medical Device Regulation (MDR) that promises to transform the way you do business abroad.
+Manufacturers of IVDs and other medical devices face major changes in international regulation.
+The EU has replaced the current three directives with two new regulations that are much tougher and promise to transform the way you do business abroad.

 - Your entire product portfolio will need to be re-approved